 First off, your twins’ sleeping arrangements will be largely determined by the restrictions posed by your home and your childcare situation.

 If there’s not enough space in the nursery for two cribs, for instance, then you may have to go for a co-bedding arrangement.
-If you decide to exclusively breastfeed your babies, then you may find co-sleeping to be the best option.
+If you decide to exclusively breastfeed your babies, then you may find co-sleeping in twin bassinets to be the best option.

 A couple of things you need to think about are: